Free Rhode Island Arrests & Criminal Records: Search Anyone

 401-782-4131

-Use the Rhode Island Judiciary Public Portal To Perform a Public Criminal Record Search
+Use the Rhode Island Judiciary Public Portal To Perform a Criminal Record Search

 As mentioned earlier, Rhode Island has a public records repository for all court records from county courts in the state known as the Rhode Island Judiciary Public Portal.